suragnair/lift-sim/README.md

 ## Log to PDF

-To convert a .txt log to a pdf for easier viewing.
-To convert a log file:
+To convert a .txt log to a pdf for easier viewing:

 ```bash
 python convertToPDF.py <simulation.txt> <simulation.pdf>